nancy1234singh/cskeyword/README.md

 **USING DOCKER CONTAINER's IN VM ,TO ADD NGINX SEVER IN IT AND TYPING HI IN WEB SERVER**

 **1. First I login in my AWS account .
 Thne I created an instance .

 2. In instance I make some changes , where I edit in network setting , where I added SSH , HTTPS , HTTP, ALL TRAFFIC , ALL TCP , ALL UDP AND CREATED AN INSTANCE.

-3. Then I open puuty add the IP address from instance and add key pair file which I have downloaded when I creating instance.
+3.Then I open puuty add the IP address from instance and add key pair file which I have downloaded when I creating instance.

-4. After that I click on open , then my ubuntu terminal was opended , where I logined by writting ubuntu.
+4.After that I click on open , then my ubuntu terminal was opended , where I logined by writting ubuntu.

-5. After that I have to install docker in my OS .
+5. After that I have to install docker in my OS

 6. Then , I enter few command to install the docker
 7. COMMANDS ARE:**